Rock/Mineral Scavenger Hunt

 References and Resources

-Geology Explorer: Planet Oit Information (more info) is a virtual prospecting game that will help students prepare for the Rock/Mineral Scavenger Hunt.
+Geology Explorer: Planet Oit Information ( This site may be offline. ) is a virtual prospecting game that will help students prepare for the Rock/Mineral Scavenger Hunt.
 If they do both, tell them to think of this game as live-action Oit.